Data visualization for everyone: Meet the new chart block

 We built visualizations on top of Vega-Lite, an interactive implementation of the widely popular grammar of graphics principles.
 Our new chart configuration follows the core structure of this framework, but not precisely to the letter.
 When it makes sense, we abstract away complexity to provide a more user-friendly experience.

-All too often, visualization tools overwhelm users with a barrage of settings to tweak—most of which is tried once and never touched again.
+All too often, visualization tools overwhelm users with a barrage of settings to tweak — most of which are tried once and never touched again.
 Good configuration is reserved in our chart blocks.
 This means you can easily access carefully considered options and depend on progressive disclosure to reveal more complex elements.

 Exploratory charts can be configured using the